 It’s similar to liquid-based Soft Scrub, and some may find it more convenient and effective than traditional DIY methods.

-Keep reading to find out what makes it so popular, see what it looks like, how it rates, what product it works best with, and gain plenty of how-to tips and ways you can use the cleaner that aren’t always advertised or commonly known about.
+Keep reading to find out what makes it so popular, see what it looks like, how it rates, what product it works best with, and gain plenty of how-to tips and ways you can use the cleaner that aren’t always advertised or commonly mentioned.

 In this post…